lorikrell/gamerchic/docs/stealth.md

 * If they succeed and have a hot/hunted item, what do they do with it?
 * Does the employer double cross them?
 This scenario could be two rival teams seeking the same item.
 Or once receiving the objective, the employer tries to send the targets against the players.

-**Keep action moving, but give them a breather.** Striking a balance betweem constant rushing through traps, tests, and a maze may be great for non-stop action.
+**Keep action moving, but give them a breather.** Striking a balance between constant rushing through traps, tests, and a maze may be great for non-stop action.
 But to build the narrative and rising tension, give players safe zones to take a moment and consider their next moves.
 It could be a fortified location, a blind spot in a guard rotation, a shack on the premises.
 After a bit of time passes, give them incentive to move with perception tests around the location or through any watchful scouts in the team.

-**Make the motive something the team wants to accomplish.** What are they seeking and why.
-These goals may include saving hostages, gaining wealth, gathering information, infiltrating an enemy, capturing a leader, and so on.
-Give hooks along the way that ensure the importance of the goal, perhaps pulling on player history or faction and political lines, to aid alliances, or forcing some moral quandries.

 **Mix intelligent leaders with brutes.** A force running a con or holding a position are not all dumb and strong.
 They have intelligent leaders, specialists with different skills such as medicine, engineering, technology, ammunitions and explosives, and much more.
-Consider the skills of your players and creating a couple of mirrors for them in the enemy ranks.
+Consider the skills of your players and create a couple of mirrors for them in the enemy ranks.
 A sly bomb maker, a charismatic leader that once worked for the players' employer, and a medical doctor or healer can create deadly scenarios to foil the invading players.

 **Encourage creative solutions.** Just telling your players to think about the situation may frustrate them when figuring out the best method to win.
 Add items, information, and opportunities to your location.
 A supply room with random items, broken technologies, pieces of bombs, and some old uniforms may spark players to create disguises, build a bomb, and interfere with communications.